andre-st/dotfiles/README.md

 documentation,
 web-surfing or
 illustration demands.
-I'm not a gamer, video cutter, trader or NOC/SOC operator.
+I'm not a PC-gamer, video cutter, trader or NOC/SOC operator.

 Volkerding's Slackware Linux has been my main operating system for over 15 years (after Windows and DOS).
 It allows for a very customizable scope of installation and I install it relatively lightly.